-- fronting the street.
-Residential uses fronting the street are permitted on upper floors only. - LD-P.5 Pedestrian-Friendly Design.
+- Southern Main Street Properties, including the 100 and 200 blocks of Main Street. - Main Street Properties in the commercial area, including the properties at 652 Main Street: 530 Main Street: and 337 Main Street. - First Street Properties in the commercial area, including Pleasant Plaza located at the southwest corner of Ray Street and First Street; and the six contiguous lots located along the west side of First Street immediately south of Spring Street. - LD-P.5 Commercial Frontage.
+Require new development that includes residential in the Downtown Commercial, Mixed Use Transitional, and Mixed Use Downtown Districts to also include ground floor commercial uses fronting the street.
+Ground floor residential uses are subject to Policy LD-P.20. - LD-P.6 Pedestrian-Friendly Design.
 Protect and enhance the pedestrian-friendly quality of the Downtown Commercial area by locating building facades at the sidewalk's edge to maintain a defined streetwall and ensuring that building entrances and display windows are frequent and oriented to the street.
-Incorporate outdoor spaces such as outdoor dining areas and plazas into building design along street fronts outside of the public right-of-way, and for dining, on upper floors as feasible. - LD-P.6 Original Architectural Elements.
-Maintain the existing architectural character of downtown by encouraging that original facade materials and storefront elements, such as transom windows, are uncovered, rehabilitated, and maintained, where appropriate. - LD-P.7 Sidewalk Arcades.
-Enhance Pleasanton's unique series of sidewalk arcades by encouraging existing and new arcades to be open, attractively-detailed, landscaped, and appropriately-scaled to both pedestrians and the building facade. - LD-P.8 Materials.
+Incorporate outdoor spaces such as outdoor dining areas and plazas into building design along street fronts outside of the public right-of-way, and for dining, on upper floors as feasible. - LD-P.7 Original Architectural Elements.
+Maintain the existing architectural character of downtown by encouraging that original facade materials and

+- storefront elements, such as transom windows, are uncovered, rehabilitated, and maintained, where appropriate. - LD-P.8 Sidewalk Arcades.
+Enhance Pleasanton's unique series of sidewalk arcades by encouraging existing and new arcades to be open, attractively-detailed, landscaped, and appropriately-scaled to both pedestrians and the building facade. - LD-P.9 Materials.
 Maintain downtown's variety of stucco, brick, and wood facades with high quality materials in new construction appropriate to the architectural style of the building.
-Simulated materials may be used for resource conservation, if determined to have an authentic appearance. - LD-P.9 Diversity of Architectural Styles.
-Encourage a diversity of architectural styles in new construction

-- that employ varied rooflines, upper facades, and storefronts. - LD-P.10 Design of Chain Businesses and Corporate Offices.
-Discourage use of generic or corporate architecture in chain businesses and corporate offices and instead require building design to be unique, fit with the aesthetic of existing buildings downtown and incorporate high quality design, materials and construction. - LD-P.11 Storefronts.
+Simulated materials may be used for resource conservation, if determined to have an authentic appearance. - LD-P.10 Diversity of Architectural Styles.
+Encourage a diversity of architectural styles in new construction that employ varied rooflines, upper facades, and storefronts. - LD-P.11 Design of Chain Businesses and Corporate Offices.
+Discourage use of generic or corporate architecture in chain businesses and corporate offices and instead require building design to be unique, fit with the aesthetic of existing buildings downtown and incorporate high quality design, materials and construction. - LD-P.12 Storefronts.
 Use consistent storefront elements in buildings with multiple storefronts, including recessed entries, display and transom windows, and bulkheads.
-Materials may be varied for buildings with several storefronts. - LD-P.12 Public Realm.
-Maintain sidewalks, facades, windows, awnings, signs, and other elements of the public realm to be clean and in good repair. - LD-P.13 Landscaping in Building Design.
-Encourage the use of landscaping in building design, such as flowering vines on trellises or arcades, ivy over blank side walls, and flower pots and window boxes
+Materials may be varied for buildings with several storefronts.